timm/fun/docs/nb.md

 `Nb`  is fast to execute (to classify new examples) and  also fast to train (as you see each row, update the statistics kept for every column).
 Better yet, it is easy to incrementally update Naive Bayes classifiers, one row of data at a time.
-The e same can not be said for other learers that must reflect over all the data to build their models.
+The  same can not be said for other learers that must reflect over all the data to build their models.

 Naive Bayes is called "naive" since it keeps statistics on each